Executive Committee of the DGaaE

 About Prof. Dr Thomas Schmitt

-Thomas Schmitt, born 1968 in Rodalben (Palatinate), has been interested in insects since his childhood.
-He began collecting insects at the age of eleven and took his first scientific steps by participating several times in "Jugend forscht".
-From 1989 to 1996 he studied biology and Romance languages and literature in Saarbrücken and Lisbon.
-Subsequently, he worked on his doctorate on a phlyogeographic topic under Prof. Dr Alfred Seitz (Johannes Gutenberg University Mainz) until 1999; in this context, the molecular biogeography of four butterfly species was studied over wide areas of Europe.
-After a postdoctoral period in the research group of Prof. Seitz, he moved to the biogeographical chair of the University of Trier in 2001 as a research associate, headed by Prof. Dr Paul Müller.
-In 2003 he was appointed to the junior professorship of Molecular Biogeography and in 2009 to the same professorship in Trier.
-In 2014, he accepted the joint offer of the Martin Luther University Halle-Wittenberg and the Senckenberg Society for Nature Research for the W3-Professorship for Entomology and has since then headed the Senckenberg German Entomological Institute as its director.
+Prof Dr Thomas Schmitt, born in Rodalben (Palatinate) in 1968, has been interested in insects since childhood.
+He began collecting insects at the age of eleven and took his first scientific steps by taking part in the "Jugend forscht" competition several times.
+From 1989 to 1996, he studied Biology and Romance Studies in Saarbrücken and Lisbon.
+He then completed his doctorate with Prof. Dr Alfred Seitz (Johannes Gutenberg University Mainz) on a phylogeographic topic until 1999; this involved studying the molecular biogeography of four butterfly species across large areas of Europe.
+After a subsequent postdoctoral period in Prof Seitz's working group, he moved to the biogeography department of the University of Trier headed by Prof Dr Paul Müller as a research assistant in 2001.
+In 2003, he was appointed to the junior professorship "Molecular Biogeography" and in 2009 to the university professorship of the same name in Trier.
+In 2014, he accepted the joint appointment of Martin Luther University Halle-Wittenberg and the Senckenberg Society for Nature Research to the W3 professorship for Entomology and has since headed the Senckenberg German Entomological Institute in Müncheberg (Brandenburg) as its director.
+In 2021, his professorship was transferred to the University of Potsdam with the new denomination "Entomology and Biogeography" as part of a call for excellence.